pkholland/anon/README.md

 finite capacity will cause `new_connections_loop` to *block* inside of its `write` call, which will keep it being able to call `accept` again.
 This would then keeps client machines from being able to connect and send new requests.
-That creates a kind of speed gate that `process_connections_loop` can assert on the entire Service.
+That creates a kind of speed limit that `process_connections_loop` can assert on the entire Service.
 But having client machines fail to connect without understanding why makes it hard to get those client machines working correctly.
 So a basic principle of Anon is to propogate the EAGAIN